-At 10°C, the coefficient of performance (COP) of airsource heat pumps is typically about 3.3.
-This means that 3.3 kilowatt hours (kWh) of heat are transferred for every kWh of electricity supplied to the heat pump.
-At -8.3°C, the COP is typically 2.3.
+At 10°C, the coefficient of performance (COP) for air-source heat pumps is typically about three.
+This means that 3 kWh of heat are transferred for every kWh of electricity supplied to the heat pump.
+At -8.3°C, the COP is typically two.

 The COP decreases with temperature because it is more difficult to extract heat from cooler air.
-Figure 6 shows how the COP is affected by cooler air temperature.
-Note, however, that the heat pump compares favourably with electric resistance heating (COP of 1.0) even when the temperature falls to -15 °C.
+Figure 5 shows how the COP is affected by cooler air temperature.
+Note, however, that the heat pump compares favorably with electric resistance heating (COP of 1.0) even when the temperature falls to $-15^{\circ}$ C.

-Figure 6: Performance Characteristics of a Typical Air-Source Heat Pump
+Figure 5: Performance Characteristics of a Typical Air-source Heat Pump

-Air-source heat pumps will operate with heating seasonal performance factors (HSPFs) that vary from 6.7 to 10.0, depending on their location in Canada and their rated performance.
-Figure 7 shows the range of performance of air-source heat pumps operating in various regions in Canada.
-For this booklet, we have identified three regions where it would be viable to use air-source heat pumps.
-The first region is the West Coast, characterized as mild with high heat pump performance.
-The second region - southern Ontario, Nova Scotia and interior British Columbia - is colder, and requires a heat pump with higher performance.
-The third region includes colder regions in British Columbia, Alberta, Ontario, Quebec, New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador.
-Outside these regions, air-source heat pumps are not as economically attractive.
+Air-source heat pumps have heating seasonal performance factors (HSPFs) which vary from 5.9 to 8.8 (Region V) depending on their location in Canada.
+Figure 6 shows the HSPFs of air-source heat pumps operating in various regions in Canada.
+For the purpose of this booklet, we have identified three regions where it would be viable to use air-source heat pumps.
+The first region is the West coast, characterized as mild with high heat pump performance.
+The second region- Ontario, Nova Scotia and interior British Columbia- is colder, and requires intermediate heat pump performance.
+The third region includes colder regions in British Columbia, Alberta, Ontario, Quebec, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland.
+Outside these regions, air-source heat pumps have lower HSPFs and are not economically attractive.

-Figure 7: Heating Seasonal Performance Factors (HSPFs) for Air-Source Heat Pumps for various locations in Canada
+Figure 6: Heating Seasonal Performance Factors (HSPF) for Air-source Heat Pumps in Canada